top of page

 • What is a significant impact that WSP Corpsmembers have had on your organization?

-At the Fortuna CCC we get the pleasure of having our WSP Corpsmembers put on the Creek Days Environmental Education Fair, which would certainly not happen without WSP.
+At the Fortuna CCC, we get the pleasure of having our WSP Corpsmembers put on the Creek Days Environmental Education Fair, which would certainly not happen without WSP.
 This is a great outreach event that reaches hundreds of elementary school students.
 The CCC doesn’t often get to educate people at such a young age, so to have that opportunity bodes well for the future of conservation.
 It is also wonderful to have the Corpsmembers working around traditional CCC Corpsmembers.
 The presence of WSP raises a great deal of interest in the program and gives our CCC Corpsmembers another very tangible career path to aspire to.

 Eel River Watershed Improvement Group